 - In the Deathstalker series as part of Owen's plan to overthrow Empress Lionstone they plan to recruit Jack Random, the "professional rebel".
 To their surprise, Random is now an old, world-weary retiree who, after one defeat too many, has taken up janitorial duties.
 They manage to bring him back in and he proves to still have a good bit of fight in him.

 - Buck Rogers in the 25th Century episode "Return of the Fighting 69th".
-A long retired bomber pilot and the rest of the crew from his squadron are called back to duty because they're the only ones who can navigate a treacherous asteroid belt.
+A long-retired bomber pilot and the rest of the crew from his squadron are called back to duty because they're the only ones who can navigate a treacherous asteroid belt.

 - Stargate SG-1 has had General Hammond coming to The Squad's rescue on a number of occasions.
 The most noteworthy case probably being when he showed up with his Big Damn Gunship in the Season 7 finale.

-- In Upstairs Downstairs, James Bellamy is given a staff job when his views on the battle of Mons in World War One are made public by Tory sympathisers.
+- In Upstairs Downstairs, James Bellamy is given a staff job when his views on the battle of Mons in World War I are made public by Tory sympathisers.
 Later on, due to the frustrations of being away from the real fighting, and with the help of Hazel, who pulls a few strings for him, he returns to the front as a Major.

 - In Metal Gear Solid, Solid Snake

-gets back to business is kidnapped and forcibly recruited after retiring to raise sled dogs in Alaska.
+gets back to businessis kidnapped and forcibly recruited after retiring to raise sled dogs in Alaska.

 - This gets Lt.
 General Raul of Radiant Historia killed in one of many false bad endings.

-- In Batman Beyond, Bruce Wayne has long-since retired from being Batman due to old age and a crippling heart condition.
+- In Batman Beyond, Bruce Wayne has long since retired from being Batman due to old age and a crippling heart condition.
 He now mentors and acts as the Voice with an Internet Connection to the new Batman.
 However, on two occasions he's taken up the fight again.
 On the first, he did it with the aid of Powered Armor.
 On the second, he was returned to a younger age through the use of a Lazarus Pit.
 Both times, his heroic theme from Batman: The Animated Series plays for him.
 Both can be conveniently watched here.

-- In The Powerpuff Girls, the decrepitly old Captain Righteous and Lefty are brought out of retirement because of their reputation in the past of being the only ones able to stop the Ministry of Pain.
+- In The Powerpuff Girls (1998), the decrepitly old Captain Righteous and Lefty are brought out of retirement because of their reputation in the past of being the only ones able to stop the Ministry of Pain.
 The Ministry themselves are also decrepitly old and have gone senile.
 They could have easily been stopped by the Powerpuffs, though Blossom insists that Righteous and Lefty be allowed to do it because the girls needed to respect their elders.